nodejs/admin/Moderation-Policy.md

 The Node.js Moderation Team is tasked with enforcement of this policy.

-Moderation team members are Collaborators who self-nominate or are nominated by either the TSC or CommComm, and must be approved by *both* committees with annual recertification.
+Moderation team members are Collaborators who self-nominate or are nominated by either the TSC or CommComm.
+Team members must be approved by *both* committees with annual recertification.
 If there are no objections after seven days, the nomination is automatically accepted.
 If there are objections to a specific nomination, then a simple majority vote of each the TSC and CommComm members in *favor* of the nomination is required.